Mocksybren/DTAS-Altis-TSB/FNF-DTAS-Altis-main/README.md

 ### **Planning**

-When they load in, players will have 60 seconds to grab kits and prepare (_subsequent rounds will allow only 30 seconds_).
+When they load in, players will have 60 seconds to grab kits and prepare (_subsequent rounds will allow only 120 seconds_).
 The objective location and their role in the next round (ATK/DEF) will be visible to allow for planning.
 The ACE Self-Interaction menu will also allow for the selection of a 1x-2x optic for their weapon, if appropriate.

-- Two MAT roles per 10 players on a side are allowed.
-This means that 20 players on DTAS = 10 players per side, and two MAT roles are permitted on each.
-If more than this select MAT role on a side, random players who selected MAT will have their roles randomized at round start until the limit is reached.
 - Combat Engineers are now available on both sides -- they will receive 4x small demolition blocks and a remote clacker.
+- Marksman are now avaiblable on both sides.

 At the end of this planning period, attackers will spawn at a point nearby the objective in Humvees, and defenders will spawn on the objective.